Request Quote

 Rechargeable batteries should not be placed in either the garbage or recycling cart, but should be taken to a battery disposal drop-off location.
 Your local recycling center or hardware store may have battery disposal options available.

-Call2recycle is a great resource for locating your closest battery drop off location.
+Locate your closest battery drop off location.
 You can also locate your nearest drop-off site by calling this number: 1-877-2-RECYCLE.